Study indicates that sweeteners can cause cancer; discover healthy alternatives

 the consumption of artificial sweeteners It is very common, especially among people who want to lose weight without giving up sweeter tastes.
 As sugar – a traditional product to make foods sweeter – is extremely caloric, the use of chemical substances without calories automatically becomes the easiest option.
 However, depending on factors such as frequency, quantity and quality, these compounds can cause some damage to health and even increase the risk of developing cancer.

 At least that’s what a survey, involving more than 100,000 people and carried out by the scientific journal Plos Medicine, indicated.
-According to scholars, the aspartame — popular artificial sweetener — was associated with a 15% increased risk of all cancers and a 22% increased risk of breast cancer.
+According to scholars, the aspartame – popular artificial sweetener – was associated with a 15% increase in the risk of all cancers and a 22% increase in the risk of breast cancer.
 In addition, a higher incidence of obesity-related tumors was also identified in people who use the substance.

 Sugar can also cause cancer

 “Cancer cells, like all other cells in the body, need sources of energy to survive.
-While some cells derive this energy from oxygen, others, such as neoplastic cells, use sugar fermentation as a source of energy.
-In this way, sugar, more specifically glucose, can boost the development of cancer, as it feeds cancer cells, which grow and spread throughout the body”, explains Dr. Marcella Garcez, director and professor at the Brazilian Association of Nutrology (ABRAN).
+While some cells derive this energy from oxygen, others, such as neoplastic cells, use sugar fermentation as a source of energy. , sugar, more specifically glucose, can boost cancer development as it feeds cancer cells, which grow and spread throughout the body,” explains Dr. Marcella Garcez, director and professor at the Brazilian Association of Nutrology (ABRAN).

 Is there a healthy option to sweeten food?